compgeolab/2020-aachen-inverse-problems/README.md

 | ... | 10 min |
 | ... | 10 min |
 | Wrap up | 10 min |

-## Setup (BEFORE THE WORKSHOP)

-Since there is large component of live coding, participants will have to set up their computers **before the workshop**.
-It's extremely important that everyone has a working Python environment ahead of time as there will not be enough time to sort out individual problems during the workshop.

-Introductions coming soon...

 ## License